 Tuchel's time in Dortmund lasted just two seasons and, nine years after his first job as head coach, he was appointed in charge of French giants PSG in summer 2018, winning the Ligue 1 title in his maiden season.

-Given his upward trajectory to date, one suspects there will be plenty more silverware for the Bundesliga-made tactician in his next nine-year cycle.
+He backed that up with the domestic treble the following season, and despite losing the club's first ever Champions League final to Bayern, given his upward trajectory to date - one suspects there will be plenty more silverware for the Bundesliga-made tactician in his next nine-year cycle.